History of Boston: World War II and later

 On April 1, 1965, a special committee appointed by Massachusetts Education Commissioner Owen Kiernan released its final report finding that more than half of black students enrolled in Boston Public Schools (BPS) attended institutions with enrollments that were at least 80 percent black and that housing segregation in the city had caused the racial imbalance.
 From its creation under the National Housing Act of 1934 signed into law by President Franklin D. Roosevelt, the Federal Housing Administration used its official mortgage insurance underwriting policy explicitly to prevent school desegregation.
-Massachusetts Governor John Volpe filed a request for legislation from the state legislature that defined schools with nonwhite enrollments greater than 50 percent to be imbalanced and granted the State Board of Education the power to withhold state funds from any school district in the state that was found to have racial imbalance, which Volpe would sign into law the following August.
+The Boston School Committee denied racial segregation existed within Boston schools provoking protests by parents, community activist, and Boston clergy.
+The Racial Imbalance Act was signed into law by Governor Volpe on August 20, 1965.
+Rev. Vernon E. Carter picketed outside the Boston School Committee building from April 28, 1965, until August 20, 114 days.
+A few thousand joined him in challenging de facto segregation.
+Massachusetts Governor John Volpe then went on to file a request for legislation from the state legislature that defined schools with non-white enrollments greater than 50 percent to be imbalanced and granted the State Board of Education the power to withhold state funds from any school district in the state that was found to have racial imbalance, which Volpe would sign into law the following August.

 From September 1974 through September 1976, at least 40 riots occurred in the city following the Phase I and Phase II rulings by Massachusetts U.S. District Court Judge W. Arthur Garrity Jr. in Morgan v.
 Hennigan that ordered desegregation busing to integrate the city's public schools.
 Racially motivated violence erupted in several neighborhoods (many white parents resisted the busing plan).
 Public schools—particularly public high schools—became scenes of unrest and violence.
 Tension continued throughout the mid-1970s, reinforcing Boston's reputation for discrimination.
 A famous photograph, The Soiling of Old Glory, was taken in front of Boston City Hall, viscerally depicting the conflict.